 Step 1: Create a CSV format backup of your existing data

-The first step of manual Shopify data backup requires you to backup your data sets using the CSV files.
+The first step of manual Shopify data backup requires you to back up your data sets using CSV files.

 - Gift cards